About Atherosclerosis and Peripheral Artery Disease

 Minimally Invasive Procedures

-- Balloon angioplasty: A small balloon is inflated within the artery to open any blockages.
+- Balloon angioplasty: A small balloon is inflated within the artery to open any narrowing or blockages.

-- Stenting: A tiny, tube-shaped device called a stent is inserted into the artery and left there to hold the artery open.
-Some stents are coated with a medicine that helps prevent blood clots from forming in the artery.
+- Stenting: A tiny, tube-shaped device called a stent is inserted into the artery and left there to keep the artery open.
+Some stents are coated with a medication that helps prevent blood clots from forming in the artery.

-- Atherectomy: A device gently scrapes away fatty deposits.
+- Atherectomy: A device gently scrapes away deposits of fat and calcium.

 Hybrid Procedures